15 May PRK/LASEK Postoperative Instructions

-You can expect varied amounts of postoperative pain and discomfort on the first day or two after the procedure.
+You can expect mild postoperative pain and discomfort on the first day or two after the procedure.
 This pain is often scratchiness, as if something is in your eye.
-The amount of discomfort varies.
-For most people this pain is mild.
 This pain will lessen 24-28 hours after your procedure.
 If necessary, you may take oral pain medications to ease your discomfort.
 Take this medication with food.

 The contact lens that was placed in your eye at the end of your laser procedure will usually be left in place for 4-6 days.
-Please do not attempt to remove or exchange this lens.
-If the contact lens falls out of your eye, please do not attempt to reinsert it; call Dr McCreery at 01-2103653 or the laser center at 01-2064337 to discuss the appropriate next steps.
-If out of normal working hours call the main Blackrock Clinic line at 01-2832222 and they will get in touch with Dr McCreery.
+If the contact lens falls out of your eye, place anaesthetic eye drop given to you.
+Do not attempt to reinsert the contact lens – call Ms. McCreery at 01-2103653 or the laser center at 01-2064337 to discuss the appropriate next steps.
+If out of normal working hours call the main Blackrock Clinic line at 01-2832222 and they will get in touch with Ms. McCreery.

 The corneal surface of most PRK/LASEK patients will heal by 3-5 days after the laser procedure